 The Water Level Committee monitors the lake and river levels and reports the results to the association and other interested parties and uses the readings to make adjustments to the Crystal River Dam.

 The Water Quality Committee monitors all the water and shores of Big and Little Glen Lakes, Big and Little Fisher, Brooks Lake and the Crystal River.
 We collect hundreds of water quality measurements each year so we can track changes and diagnose problems.
-Our boat wash helps prevent invasive animal and plant species.
-We conduct annual surveys to locate and remove invasive plants.
-Our Swimmer’s Itch program keeps infected ducks off our lake while we are studying advanced methods to prevent the problem.
+Our Swimmer’s Itch program helps educate swimmers on how to prevent itch.
 Part of our job is to inform and educate residents and visitors how to protect our watershed via the Glen Lake Guardian program.

-If you would like to get involved and help, please contact Cal Killen or anyone in our committee.
+If you would like to get involved and help, please contact Andy DuPont, or Rob Karner.